oleganza/CoreBitcoin/GLOSSARY.md

 ### Bitcoinj

-An implementation of full Bitcoin node as a Java library by Mike Hearn.
-Also includes *SPV* implementation.
+A Java implementation of a full Bitcoin node by Mike Hearn.
+Also includes *SPV* implementation among other features.

 ### Bitcoinjs

-An incomplete implementation of a Bitcoin client as a JavaScript library.
+An incomplete JavaScript implementation of a Bitcoin client.
 Allows singing transactions and performing several elliptic curve operations.
-Used by *brainwallet.org*.
+Used on *brainwallet.org*.

 ### BitcoinQT

 Bitcoin implementation based on original code by *Satoshi Nakamoto*.
 Includes a graphical interface for Windows, OS X and Linux (using QT) and a command-line executable *bitcoind* that is typically used on servers.

-It is considered a *reference implementation* as it's mostly used full node implementation by users, companies and miners.
+It is considered a *reference implementation* as it's the most used *full node* implementation, especially among *miners*.
 Other implementations must be bug-for-bug compatible with it to avoid being *forked*.
-BitcoinQT uses OpenSSL for its ECDSA operations which has its own quirks (e.g. non-canonically encoded public keys are accepted by OpenSSL without an error, so other implementations must do the same).
+BitcoinQT uses OpenSSL for its ECDSA operations which has its own quirks that became a part of the standard (e.g. non-canonically encoded public keys are accepted by OpenSSL without an error, so other implementations must do the same).

 ### bitcoind